ideal-lab5/idn-docs/docs/Protocol Reference/pulse_ingestion.md

 ## Background

-### Terminology and Notation
+### Terminology

 - **Collator** - Similar to a network validator, except in the context of a parachain.
 This is a special authority node who can produce blocks.
-- **extrinsics and inherent** - Extrinsics are transactions within the network (applied to the runtime).
+- **Extrinsics and inherents** - Extrinsics are transactions within the network (applied to the runtime).
 Inherents are a special kind of *unsigned* extrinsic that can only be made by a block author.
 - **Verifiable Randomness Beacon** - A probabilistic machine that outputs **pulses** of randomness in periodic **rounds**.
 Each pulse contains the *round number*, *signature* and *randomness* for the round.
 There is an efficient algorithm $V$ that can be used to publicly verify each pulse.
 - **Multiparty Computation (MPC) Protocol** is a protocol that involves two or more parties that each individually compute *something* and share it amongst each other in order to compute a final output.
 The drand beacon protocol is a secure MPC protocol.
 - **Gossipsub** [4] is a an extensible baseline pubsub protocol, based on randomized topic meshes and gossip.
 It is a general purpose pubsub protocol with moderate amplification factors and good scaling properties.
 - **Listening** means that you can accept incoming connections from other peers, using whatever facility is provided by the transport implementation.
 - **Dialing** is the process of opening an outgoing connection to a listening peer.
-- **on-chain/off-chain**: An on-chain computations happens within the blockchain runtime.
+- **On-chain/off-chain**: An on-chain computations happens within the blockchain runtime.
 Anything else is called an off-chain computation.
 ---
+### Notation
 - For numbers $0 < m < n$, $[m, n]$ denotes the closed interval from $m$ to $n$.
 When $m = 1$, we write $[n]$ to denote the interval $[1, n]$.
 -  When we are choosing an element $x$ of a set $X$ subject to a probability distribution $\mu$, we write $x \xleftarrow{\mu} X$.
 We write $x \xleftarrow{R} X$ to represent a uniform distribution.
 ---